athanhcong/athanhcong.github.com/_posts/2013-08-01-how-to-quit-your-job-and-pursuit-what-you-love.md

 So how?

 It's great that I know about [30 Day Challenge][0] during that time.
 So I started for myself a 30 Day Challenge to Think On My Path.
-Everyday from that day, I wrote a note for myself about why I want to quit, what I want to do, ideas I want to execute, things I need to learn... whatever relates to my next step.
+Everyday from that day, I wrote notes for myself about why I want to quit, what I want to do, ideas I want to execute, things I need to learn... whatever relates to my next step.

 I wrote down notes whenever I had new cool ideas.
 Every night, I think about it. _The road ahead becomes clearer in my mind, day after day._ Until, I have the confidence to let people know about my decision!